 I do not have many articles and reviews on my blog dedicated to photography equipment.
 I prefer to concentrate my efforts on teaching skills instead.
 But, you can not start learning photography without a camera.
-Here is my breakdown of different types of cameras to help you to make a right choice.
+Here is my breakdown of different types of digital cameras to help you to make

-When people think of professional cameras, they often think about Digital SLR cameras—or DSLR, for short.
+When people think of professional cameras, they often think about Digital SLR cameras—or DSLR (Digital Single Lens Reflex), for short.
 While companies like Canon and Nikon are busy trying to decrease the overall weight and size of their models, DSLR cameras as a whole are still quite chunky.